-Any changes made to the location of equipment throughout the duration of the contract will be updated on the Site Plan and communicated via the Daily Prestart Attendance Record and site toolbox meetings.
+Any changes made to the location of equipment throughout the duration of the project will be updated on the Site Plan and communicated via the Daily Project Attendance Record and site toolbox meetings.

-The positioning of equipment may be temporarily relocated for specific works (e.g. Hot Works) as required by the activity being undertaken if approved by the Operations Manager and communicated to staff.
+The positioning of equipment may be temporarily relocated for specific works (e.g. Hot Works) as required by the activity being undertaken.